Sign up for a Demo

 Only Certificial monitors actual insurance policy status in real-time through Smart COI technology.

-The compliance rate differential tells the story: 60-70% with traditional tracking versus 90%+ with Smart COIs.
+The compliance rate differential is documented in the PowerFlex case study: 60-70% with their previous document-based COI tracking system, climbing to roughly 90% within a year of moving to Certificial's Smart COI technology.
 The fraud protection differential is even starker: accepting PDFs at face value versus 100% fraud elimination through source verification.

 For organizations managing significant Vendor insurance requirements, the choice comes down to what you're actually trying to protect against.